jasonaaronwilson/omni-archive/README.md

 archive-metadata/{id} or archive-metadata/{for-file-name}/{id}).

 When this binary metadata is about a particular file in the archive, the key "for-file-name:" can be used.
-In this case the id: might be though as a "type" of meta-data.
+In this case the metadata-name: might be though as a "type" of meta-data.

 The size: attribute must still be set as always and the mime-type: